Please feel free to comment on my review.

 Here we have come ‘full circle’!

 This is the Target novelization/audiobook of ‘Doctor Who – Full Circle’ which I’ve enjoyed immensely.
-I purchased the audiobook at a WHSmith’s whilst holidaying in Chichester in April 2015.
-I purchased the novel afterwards from Amazon.co.uk, as I wanted to read/listen to the novel/audio at the same time.
+I purchased the audiobook at a WHSmith’s whilst on holiday in Chichester, April 2015.
+I purchased the novelization afterwards from Amazon.co.uk as I wanted to read/listen to the novelization/audiobook at the same time.

 ‘Doctor Who – Full Circle’ was published in 1982.
 It was novelized by Andrew Smith from his TV story called ‘Full Circle’, which was the first story in ‘The E-Space Trilogy’ shown in 1980.
-I like ‘Full Circle’ and it was good getting to know more about the background of the story and the characters in the book.
+I like ‘Full Circle’ and it was good getting to know more about the story’s background and the characters featured in the book.

 The book ‘Full Circle’ is divided into 12 chapters and it opens with an exciting prologue, not shown in the original TV story.
 Each chapter title in the book is taken from a quote spoken by one of the characters.
 I recall reading and listening to the book with the audio on some summery days in 2015.

 The audiobook is a 4-disc CD set and it is read by Matthew Waterhouse, who played Adric in the original TV series of ‘Doctor Who’.
 I enjoyed Matthew’s reading of the story and how he interprets the characters.
 Matthew also gets to be joined by John Leeson, who does the voice for K-9 in this adventure.